sudharshanyemmanuru/sudharshanyemmanuru/README.md

-## Hi there 👋, my name is Sudarshan Yemmanuru
+## Hi there 👋, My Name is Sudarshan Yemmanuru
 I'm Tech Enthusiastic with strong Knowldge in Java Development and Building Restful API's using springboot.
 I have also worked on Microservice based projects which gives me a strong hands on experience in developing Microservices
-## My Skills
+## My Skills :hammer_and_wrench:
-Core Java
+- Core Java
-Springboot
+- Springboot
-HTML
+- HTML
-CSS
+- CSS
-JS
+- JS
-React JS
+- React JS
+## Contact :telephone_receiver:

 <!--
 **sudharshanyemmanuru/sudharshanyemmanuru** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.